What We Do > Content Marketing

 What is it?

-The web offers a world of choice.
-In the place of generic pitches for products or services, good PR campaigns include content marketing.
-This relatively new form of marketing doesn’t involve direct sales but focuses instead on creating and distributing valuable, relevant and consistent online content – attracting and retaining a clearly defined audience, ultimately driving profit for the customer.
+The web offers a world of choice but rather than a generic pitch of products or services, good PR campaigns include content marketing.
+This is a relative new form of marketing that doesn’t involve direct sales but focusing on creating and distributing valuable, relevant and consistent online content, attracting and retaining a clearly defined audience, driving profit for the customer.

 What we can do

-Sherlock Communications aims to strengthen our clients’ reputation as relevant and trustworthy sources, encouraging return visits, increased brand awareness and loyalty, engagement and advocacy.
+Sherlock Communications aim is to increase our clients’ reputation as relevant and trustworthy source and also encouraging return visits, increase brand awareness and loyalty, engagement and advocacy.

-Additional marketing content on social media contributes to search engine optimisation (SEO) by generating natural inbound links and building up useful content on websites that will appear in search engine results.
-For many companies, the bulk of their SEO efforts should be focussed on content marketing.
+By provides additional social media marketing content this contributes to search engine optimisation (SEO) by generating natural inbound links and building up good content on your website that gets found in search engines.
+For many companies, the bulk of their SEO efforts should be focused on content marketing.

 Our content marketing activities focus on:

-Content strategy – To thoroughly understand our clients’ brand, market and audience, we assess their current activities, editorial identity and style, as well as their digital marketing challenges.
-For places as diverse as Brazil and Latin America, research is paramount.
-Our clients and their respective audiences come from diverse sectors and backgrounds, all with specific needs.
-Through data analysis and workshops, we gain strategic insight into audiences’ hearts and minds so that we can provide flawless user experiences.
+To really understand our clients’ brand, their market and audience, we assess clients’ current activities, editorial identity and style, as well as the digital marketing challenges.
+For a country and continent as diverse as Brazil and Latin America, research is paramount since our clients and their audience come from diverse sectors and backgrounds, all with bespoke specific needs.
+Hence, through data analysis and workshops we gain strategic insight into audiences’ hearts and minds so we provide a faultless user experience.

-Using our industry expertise, we shape and develop innovative content strategies – including brand editorial character, detailed personas, style guides and an editorial calendar – and work closely with our clients’ team to implement it.
+Using our industry expertise and innovation, we shape and develop a content strategy – including brand editorial character, detailed personas, style guides and editorial calendar – we work closely with our clients’ team to implement the strategy.

-Promotion – By identifying our clients’ most engaged audiences and their personas, we produce a clear, targeted promotional plan which positions the brand to the right audience, on the right platform, at the right time.
-By creating relevant and valuable content, we craft stories tailored to the target audience, positioning the brand as a trustworthy source.
-This content strategy encourages brand engagement, loyalty, advocacy and returns visits.
+The content strategy identified our clients most engaged audiences and their personas so we produce a clear, targeted promotional plan which positions our clients brand into the right audience, on the right platform, at the right time.
+By writing relevant and valuable content, we craft stories tailored to the target audience which positions our clients’ brand as a trustworthy source.
+This encourages brand engagement, loyalty, advocacy and returns visits.

-By testing and evaluating various messages, we ensure that our clients’ content performs well on different platforms.
-As part of an integrated campaign, we may even adapt older content, promoting it to a new audience to ensure maximum coverage.
-The best plan for a client could also include working with traditional PR, display advertising and organic searches.
+By testing and evaluating different messages we ensure our clients’ content performs well on different platforms.
+At part of an integrated campaign, we may even adapt older content, promoting it to a new audience, to ensure maximum coverage.
+This could also include working with traditional PR, display advertising or organic search as the best plans are harmonised.
 Our flexible approach means that we work with our clients’ team to ensure their objectives are achieved.

-Product – All of our content marketing work focuses on a long-term strategy.
-We concentrate on achieving lasting value.
-Our ultimate aim is to develop an audience for our clients across the best channels for their business, as well as increase engagement and build community.
-We create editorial value-rich content and place it so that relevant audiences and search engines can easily find and share them.
-Shrewd clients recognise the value of investing in creative content in many forms.
+All our content marketing work focuses on the long-term strategy and we concentrate on achieving lasting value for our clients.
+Our ultimate aim is to grow our clients’ audience across the best channels for their business, increase engagement and build communities.
+We create editorial value-rich content and place it so that relevant audiences and search engines can easily find and share it.
+Shrewd clients recognise the value of investing in creative content in all forms.
 These can be:

-- Infographics: usually a visual interpretation including statistics, charts, graphs or other essential information.
-Since they can be shared on social media and posted on websites for years, they are very effective.
-Our in-house team relish the creative challenge of producing something eye-catching, informative and of value to the audience.
+- Infographics: usually a visual interpretation including statistics, charts, graphs or other key information.
+They can be hugely effective as can be shared on social media and posted on websites for years.
+Our in-house team relish the creative challenge to produce something eye-catching, informative and of value to the audience;

-- Web pages: this can include tools, resources or compelling case studies that are offered for free and introduce potential customers to the client’s products, services and expertise.
+- Web pages: this can be tools, resources or compelling case studies, offered for free introducing potential customers to our clients’ products, services and expertise;

-- Podcasts: this gives our clients visibility in a new world, primarily through iTunes.
-Providing valuable information and advice free of charge has a proven track record of increasing sales.
+- Podcasts: this gives our clients visibility in a new world, primarily iTunes.
+Through giving valuable information and advice for free has a proven track record of increased to sales;

-- Videos: using platforms, such as YouTube, to promote products and services is key to market growth.
+- Videos: through using other platforms, such as YouTube, promoting products and services is key to market growth.

 Other examples include books, white papers, e-books, apps, public speaking, presentations, and blogs.
-The goal is always what we can do to add value, as this is the driving force behind gaining business for our clients.
+The key is what we can do to add value as this is the driving force to win our clients business.

-The reason is psychological: the four steps of the buying cycle.
+The reason why is psychological: four steps of the buying cycle.

 - Awareness – prior to awareness, customers may have a need but may not be aware there is a solution.

-- Consideration – customers start comparing different products on the market to ensure they get a good product at a reasonable price.
+- Consideration – customers start comparing different products on the market to ensure they get a good product at a good price.

 - Buy – customer makes the transaction.

-Traditional advertising and marketing strategies focus on the last two steps of the buying cycle.
-Content marketing taps into the first two stages by raising awareness of solutions and educating consumers about a product that they may not have considered before.
+Traditional advertising and marketing focus on the second two-step of the buying cycle.
+Content marketing taps into the first two stages through by raising awareness of solutions and educating consumers about a product that they may not consider before.

 Potential customers see our content, find value in it, and by the time they contact our client, they are already convinced they want to make a purchase.
-This means that clients don’t have to engage in any high-pressure sales tactics as the trust that usually needs to be built up during a lengthy sales cycle has already been created before they know the potential customer exists.
+This means that clients don’t have to engage in any high-pressure sales tactics as the trust that usually needs to be built up during an extensive sales cycle has already been created before they know the potential customer exists.